Student Handbook

 St. Joan Antida High School supports the use of technology for the purpose of teaching and learning.
 Nevertheless, this policy has been created to ensure the academic integrity and safety of all students while attending SJA.

-Electronic devices including headphones, iPod, and cameras are also prohibited.
+Electronic devices including headphones, music devices, and cameras are prohibited.
 Taking pictures or videos during the school day is strictly prohibited.
 If a student does not put the electronic device away at the request of an SJA faculty member or administrator, it may be confiscated and given to the Principal.

 Bullying and Cyberbullying